 The Mayor has announced that East Harlem is one of the communities that is set to be rezoned to facilitate building more affordable housing.
 As the City considers these zoning changes, Speaker Melissa Mark-Viverito has formed a Neighborhood Study Steering Committee, which will ensure that a broader set of neighborhood needs is being considered and that the voice of the community informs the proposal.

-With increased development interest in East Harlem, Council Speaker Mark-Viverito has formed a diverse nineteen member committee that will lead a robust community conversation on the future of the neighborhood, including open public forums and focus groups with neighborhood stakeholders.
-The Steering Committee will ensure that as the City considers a proposed East Harlem rezoning that a broader and more comprehensive set of community needs is at the forefront of discussions.
+With increased development interest in East Harlem, Council Speaker Mark-Viverito formed a diverse 27 member committee (8 new members, including residents, were added June 2016) that lead a robust community conversation on the future of the neighborhood, including open public forums and focus groups with neighborhood stakeholders.
+The Steering Committee has worked to demand that as the City considers a proposed East Harlem rezoning, that a broader and more comprehensive set of community needs is at the forefront of discussions.

-Over the next six months, the Steering Committee will meet to discuss a range of community development issues, including schools, workforce development, parks and open space, small businesses and health.
-Taking the conversation beyond zoning and affordable housing development, the Steering Committee is also charged with looking at preservation strategies for existing affordable housing, including NYCHA developments.
+Over the course of two years, the Steering Committee has met to discuss a range of community development issues, including schools, workforce development, parks and open space, small businesses and health.
+Taking the conversation beyond zoning, the Steering Committee has demanded preservation strategies for the existing affordable housing stock, including NYCHA developments.

 Members of the East Harlem Neighborhood Steering Committee are: